jeffsheets/blogsite/src/pages/privacy.md

 ---

 **What background data is collected?**
-This site does not use any third party tracking scripts and collects no data of any kind.
+This site uses [Umami](https://umami.is) a pageview analytics tracker.
+It [doesn't collect any personal info](https://umami.is/blog/why-privacy-matters).

 **How do I use the data you provide?**
-This website does not collect any data.
+It keeps anonymous stats on charts about pageviews, and feeds the popular posts section of the [Stats](/stats/) page.

 **How secure is your data?**
-Very secure, as this website does not collect any information.
+Umami does not use cookies, does not collect any personal information, and does not track between websites.
+Umami is [GDPR compliant](https://umami.is/docs/faq)